Enhancing the Sensitivity to Seesaw Predictions in Gauged $B-L$ Scenarios: Acknowledgements

 \section{Acknowledgements}

 We thank Kevin J. Kelly for the useful feedback and discussions.
 We also thank Ekaterina Kriukova and Dmitry Gorbunov for their helpful comments.
 AT acknowledges support in part by the US Department of Energy (DOE) grant \#DE-SC0010143.
 IMS is supported by the US Department of Energy under the award numbers DE-SC0020250 and DE-SC0020262.
 The work of F.C. was partially supported by the research grant number 2022E2J4RK ``PANTHEON: Perspectives in Astroparticle and Neutrino THEory with Old and New messengers" under the program PRIN 2022 funded by the Italian Ministero dell'Universit\`a e della Ricerca (MUR) and by the European Union - Next Generation EU.
 The work of BD is supported in part by the U.S.~Department of Energy Grant DE-SC0010813.
 The work of GG, WJ and JY is supported by the U.S. Department of Energy under Grant No. DE-SC0011686.
+The code used for this research is made publicly available through \gitlink~under CC-BY-NC-SA~\cite{GitHNL}.